Back in July, as part of a Stimulus Plan , the government announced the “Stay and Spend” Incentive Scheme.

-To be eligible – the service provider will need to be registered for VAT and will also have to apply to Revenue to become an “eligible service provider”
+For a claim to be eligible – the service provider will need to be VAT registered and will also have to be approved by Revenue as an “eligible service provider”.

 UK – Eat Out to Help Out Scheme

-A scheme to encourage hospitality spending in the UK involves up to £10 per person off meals and non alcoholic drinks.
-It is only available on Mondays Tuesdays and Wednesdays in August 2020.
+A scheme to encourage hospitality spending in the UK involved up to £10 per person off meals and non alcoholic drinks.
+It was available on Mondays Tuesdays and Wednesdays in August 2020.

-This is a much simpler scheme and has a much quicker payback time for the consumer.
-It also benefits non-taxpayers.
+This was a much simpler scheme and had a much quicker payback time for the consumer.
+It also benefited non-taxpayers.

 More July Stimulus Incentives

-As well as the Stay and Spend Incentive- the July Stimulus package also includes a reduction in the standard rate of VAT .
+The July Stimulus package also included a reduction in the standard rate of VAT .

-VAT on the hospitality sector is charged at 13.5% – so the standard VAT rate reduction will not affect or help them.
+VAT on the hospitality sector is charged at 13.5% – so the VAT rate reduction will not help them.